Legionella Risk Assessment – assessing the risk from legionella bacteria on site

 As with most businesses it is customer-driven!
 Watercare strive for high levels of service and want to carry out work and ‘turn it around’

 ASAP.
 But as we all know it is about the size of the order book, resources available, any other factors to consider and issues to resolve.

 Ideally work is booked in 1-2 weeks ahead and provisional reports produced within a week (for risk assessments and audits) with full reports (Class 2 or 1) within 28 days.

-Naturally this ebbs and flows and customer requirements vary.
-Any queue jumping usually means paying a premium for making customers with orders already in then having to wait!
-But we do understand some decision makers elsewhere in the empire sometimes make it harder for the person placing the order.
+Naturally, these ebbs and flows and customer requirements vary.
+Any queue-jumping usually means paying a premium for making customers with orders already in then having to wait!
+But we do understand some decision-makers elsewhere in the empire sometimes make it harder for the person placing the order.

 Watercare personnel will work with you for mutual best outcomes so as with lots of areas in life it’s down to the personal relationships making it work well.
 We want to provide good quality work at the right price in a good time to keep you very satisfied and us in business.